 NOTE: Generic statements like, “I want to install a fence.” can not be accepted and will delay the approval process.

 Please speak with and obtain signatures from all property owners having common lot lines with your property along with property owners who may reasonably view the improvement from their property.
 This signature is not for approval or denial of any application.
 It is simply acknowledgment of the changes you are proposing.
 Owners can obtain signatures while application is under review; however, official approval can be granted until these have been received.
-You can print out a Neighbor Signature Form now.
-One will also be sent with sent with all submission receipts.
+You can print out the Neighbor Signature Page and one will also be sent with sent with all submission receipts.

 obtaining a plot map